srdjanbozic/PurchaseRepository/README.md

 The project demonstrates best practices in microservice architecture, including integration with tools like SonarQube for code analysis, database migrations using Entity Framework Core, and detailed documentation with Swagger.

 Features
-CRUD operations for managing ratings.
+- CRUD operations for managing ratings.
-Statistical analysis of seller ratings (average rating, rating distribution).
+- Statistical analysis of seller ratings (average rating, rating distribution).
-Input validation using DataAnnotations.
+- Input validation using DataAnnotations.
-Logging with Serilog.
+- Logging with Serilog.
-Database management using Entity Framework Core and MSSQL.
+- Database management using Entity Framework Core and MSSQL.
-Automated code analysis with SonarQube.
+- Automated code analysis with SonarQube.
-API documentation using Swagger.
+-API documentation using Swagger.

 Technologies Used:
-.NET 9
+- .NET 9
-Entity Framework Core (Code-First with migrations) MSSQL (SQL Server) for database
+- Entity Framework Core (Code-First with migrations)
+- MSSQL (SQL Server) for database
-Swagger/OpenAPI for API documentation
+- Swagger/OpenAPI for API documentation
-SonarQube for code quality and analysis
+- SonarQube for code quality and analysis
-Serilog for logging
+- Serilog for logging
-Docker (optional, for containerization)
+- Docker (optional, for containerization)

 Getting Started
 Prerequisites: